-Step 2 Deliverable: A preliminary report describing the sites reviewed, the findings, and site recommendations for a mobile tiny dwelling utilizing solar PV, and an eco-sanitary (eco-san) dry toilet compost system installation.
+Step 2 Deliverable: A preliminary report describing the sites reviewed, the findings, and site recommendations for a mobile tiny dwelling utilizing solar PV, an eco-sanitary (eco-san) dry toilet compost system installation, passive atmospheric water generator, and low-tech laundry service offering.
 The most promising site identified in Step 2 will be recommended.
 Budgetary limitations will likely be the driving factor for determining the most viable sites for an installation.